pavan-kumar-s/tpp/README.md

 As shown, BrowseNet is approximately 33× more cost-efficient than HippoRAG-2 while achieving state-of-the-art retrieval performance.
 This significant reduction in LLM-related cost is primarily due to BrowseNet's design, which minimizes LLM use during indexing and avoids expensive relation extraction or summary generation steps.

-We will include this token-level and cost-level analysis in the camera-ready version of the manuscript to substantiate our efficiency claims.
+**Action:** We will include this token-level and cost-level analysis in the camera-ready version of the manuscript in the Appendix section to substantiate our efficiency claims.

 **Weakness-6:**